Nikronic/CoarseNet/README.md

 ### Features

 - Ability to change runtime device to CPU and GPU (only one GPU currently supported)
-- Parallelism (Run on multiple GPU)
+- Parallelism (Run on multiple threads on CPU for preprocessing steps)

 ## Upcoming Features